 Some bookmakers, like NetBet, offer a standard funds type bonus.
-After depositing, you’ll be given the bonus funds equal to your deposit, for you to play through a certain number of times.
-After this, you can withdraw any profit you’ve made.
+After depositing, you’ll be given the bonus funds equal to your deposit.
+After you complete the wagering requirements, you can withdraw any profit you’ve made.
 Sounds simple?
 Unfortunately, most bookies insist that you roll-over the funds at least 3 times.
 This should be no problem for smart punters, but be aware that the initial deposit is at risk with any welcome bonus.

 Make sure to always carefully read the fine print of any bonus offer to ensure you know what you’re getting into.
 There are also many other types of sign-up offers that could make you some profit.
-Some operators will offer free bets, such as the Paddy Power welcome bonus, or there are other unique types, such as the Blacktype.bet offer to get £10 if your first bet loses.
+Some operators will offer free bets, or there are other unique types, such as the Blacktype offer to get £10 if your first bet loses.